sambvfx/hyview/README.md

 Start Houdini from the launcher.
 You may have to update the launcher to point at your Houdini install location.

-> TIP: You can set the environment variable `HOUDINI_CMD` to specify your own application launcher.
+> TIP: You can set the environment variable `HOUDINI_CMD` to override the default the path to the houdini executable.

 ```bash
 bin/launch_houdini